 A Reminderville resident for more than two decades, Mayor Sam Alonso was elected in 2000 after serving on Council facing a staggering financial crisis and numerous controversial issues.
-During his first term as mayor, he created a $1.2 million surplus at a time when the Village had predicted a $200,000 deficit.
+During his first term as mayor, he created a $1.2 million surplus at a time when the City had predicted a $200,000 deficit.
 He provided a leadership that assembled a diverse group of community members to develop a new strategic plan that would secure Reminderville’s future.
 He has displayed an inclusionary approach to leadership that has helped establish him as a strong advocate for the issues that affect young professionals, families, and seniors – the people that make Reminderville robust.

 Among his many other accomplishments is the creation of a Joint Economic Development District (JEDD) with neighboring Twinsburg Township that has not only created economic benefits for the communities and local businesses but also provided a $100,000 scholarship endowment fund for qualified residents to attend the nearby Kent State University’s Regional Academic Center.
-During his time as mayor, he has led the Village to nearly double its size through the annexation of more than 300 acres, the building of a $1.4 million enhanced fire station and municipal center, and securing more than $11 million in public and private funding to support infrastructure repairs and upgrades.
+During his time as mayor, he has led the City to nearly double its size through the annexation of more than 300 acres, the building of a $1.4 million enhanced fire station and municipal center, and securing more than $11 million in public and private funding to support infrastructure repairs and upgrades.

 Mayor Alonso’s common-sense approach to governing allows for the exploration of inventive approaches from various regions to create mutually beneficial efforts and partnerships to strengthen Reminderville.